Weather disasters keep costing U.S. billions this year

 The year has also been the 4th deadliest tornado year in U.S. history with 546 deaths, according to the NWS.

-This summer, the country also baked under days of 100-plus degree heat, with records smashed in northern towns like Newark, New Jersey, which saw a high of 108 degrees.
+This summer, the country also baked under days of 100-plus degree heat, with records smashed in northern locations like Newark, New Jersey, which saw a high of 108 degrees.

 Texas saw what looks to be its hottest summer, making that vast state into a tinderbox.
 Wildfires have scorched more than 3.6 million acres since November, fed by a drought that has caused more than $5 billion in damage to the state's farm industry.